ccswbs/UoGd7-Training/README.md

 [Course Outlines](features/howto-courseoutlines.md)

 ![CCS Department](images/CCS_logo1_black.gif)

+## Contributing

+If you want to contribute to this, you have a few options.

+1. Submit pull requests for updates or new chapters.
+2. Subscribe to the repo and review new updates as they come in.
+3. Contact CCS Web Business Solutions.

 ## Basic Github Workflow Guidelines
 * The Documentation Team takes note when a new feature was shipping.